shifaliamembal/MazeRunnerGame/readme.md

 - **Limited Lives**: Dr. Nova has a finite number of lives, displayed in the HUD.

-- **Key Collection**: Find and collect holographic access keycards to unlock the exit.
+- **Key Collection**: Find a holographic access keycard hidden in **one** of the many chests scattered across the map to unlock the exit.

 - **Victory Condition**: Escape the maze by unlocking the exit with the key before losing all lives.